SideScrollUI/SideScroll/Docs/Dev/Building.md

 | Workflow File | `publish-nuget.yml` |
 | Environment | *(leave empty)* |

-Then add a `NUGET_USER` repository secret (Settings → Secrets and variables → Actions) holding the nuget.org profile name that owns the policy — not the account's email address.
+The workflow passes the `sidescrollui` profile name to `NuGet/login`, which has to match the policy's package owner.

 Renaming the workflow file breaks the policy, since it's matched by file name.